Leopoldstadt (play): Washington DC (2024)

-Following the run in Boston, the show moved on to the Shakespeare Theatre Company in Washington, D.C., from November 30, 2024 to December 29, 2024 at Sidney Harman Hall.
+Following the run in Boston, the show moved on to the Shakespeare Theatre Company in Washington, D.C., from 30 November 2024 to 29 December 2024 at Sidney Harman Hall.

 Non-English productions

 A German-language production at the Theater in der Josefstadt in Vienna opened in 2022.

 John Malkovich staged the first Latvian language production of the play at Dailes Theatre which opened on 15 September 2023 in Riga, Latvia.
 Malkovich, having previously acted on the same stage, was approached by the theater's director who inquired about his interest in directing a play.
 "We spoke about a number of plays, but he was most excited about doing Leopoldstadt.
 And since I'm someone who has spent a lot of time in Vienna, have worked there many times, and have spent a good deal of time reading and experiencing Viennese history and culture, it was quite a natural thing for me to do," Malkovich stated.
 On this production he worked with the Dailes Theatre repertoire company, but employed his own frequent collaborators Pierre-François Limbosch & Birgit Hutter in the art department.

-The play was staged in Israel at the Habima Theater in Tel Aviv, where it premiered on April 1, 2023.
+The play was staged in Israel at the Habima Theater in Tel Aviv, where it premiered on 1 April 2023.
 The translation belonged to Dori Parnes and the stage director was Ilan Ronen.